 Computers have given people the opportunity to access volumes of language learning resources unlike ever before.
 It also made distance learning possible, long before the advent of the internet.
 Computers and technology have also had a huge impact on testing because it allows learners to be tested on a much wider range of speaking skills than previously possible through traditional language proficiency exams.
 Language testing software is at the forefront of making foreign language learning not only more accessible, but more accurate worldwide.

 Goodbye traditional exams

 In the past, language exams usually consisted of separate papers for the four skills that make up language proficiency: reading, writing, listening and speaking.
 This was a tedious and costly process for both learners and teachers since these exams had to be taken in-person and often on separate dates.
 This meant that papers had to be printed and shipped, venues had to be hired and exams supervised.
 What’s more, distance learners had to travel to the testing centre at their own expense.

-Not only does the internet and computers allow learners to be tested remotely with only an internet connection needed, it also gives teachers the ability to test all four skills at once.
-The result is a significant cost and time savings, as well as more thorough, thanks to language testing software.
-After all, listening, reading, writing and speaking are skills rarely used in isolation.
+Not only do the internet and computers allow learners to be tested remotely with only an internet connection needed, but it also gives teachers the ability to provide online exams for students and check all four skills at once.
+The result is significant cost and time savings, as well as more thorough, thanks to language testing software.
+After all, listening, reading, writing, and speaking are skills rarely used in isolation.

 Not only does language testing software make testing easier, but it also allows learners to get their results quicker, often instantly.
 No longer do learners have to wait for exams to be marked by teachers.
 Advances in language recognition algorithms and machine learning have made it possible to instantly evaluate written answers.
-Where results are not available immediately, candidates can be alerted via text, email or other online tools like mobile device applications.
-Results, whether instant or delayed, can also contain analysis and feedback to help candidates to see what they got wrong and where they can improve.
+Where results are not available immediately, candidates can be alerted via text, email, or other online tools like mobile device applications.
+The results of online exams, whether instant or delayed, can also contain analysis and feedback to help candidates to see what they got wrong and where they can improve.

 Fewer errors and bias